 Today I have a topic from outside the yellow world.

-Any actions and or activities related to the material contained within this Website and post is solely your responsibility.The misuse of the information in this website can result in criminal charges brought against the persons in question.
+Any actions and or activities related to the material contained within this Website and post is solely your responsibility.The misuse of the information on this website can result in criminal charges brought against the persons in question.
 The author and https://www.stoeps.de/ will not be held responsible in the event any criminal charges be brought against any individuals misusing the information in this website to break the law.

 Since several years I’m interested in IT Security.
-I do lot of troubleshooting with so called hacker tools, but they are really useful in my daily work life!
+I do a lot of troubleshooting with so-called hacker tools, but they are really useful in my daily work life!
 So I started to learn more about this tools.
 Good resources to learn using Kali Linux, Burpsuite or Metasploit are vulnerable VMs or services like Hack the box.
 During this challenges and watching the videos of LiveOverflow I played with IDA Free and Radare2 to reverse special prepared binaries.
 Reading the disassembled code is not that hard, but a challenge.

 In a video from Def Con 23 I heard the first time from angr and I like it very much.
 There is a GUI for it too, but I couldn’t install the dependencies on my Ubuntu machine.
 In Kali Linux it worked perfectly, but not on the local installation.

 On Docker Hub you can download a ready installed container with the latest angr-management.
 This container uses your local X Server, so you need to use some parameters for the start and you can map a local path into the container that you can access the binaries: